 - NDSU will cancel classes but normal business operations will remain open.

-- Morning, afternoon or evening classes at NDSU may be canceled or all classes may be canceled for the entire day but all other aspects of the university may operate as usual.
+- Morning, afternoon or evening classes at NDSU may be canceled or all classes may be canceled for the entire day but all other aspects of the university may operate during normal business hours.

 Example: Classes are held during the day but predicted evening winter weather conditions warrant that evening classes be cancelled.
 Regular business activities could continue until the end of the normal business day.
 Situations do occur, however, when events are scheduled at the BSA, Library, Memorial Union, etc. where employees may be working to support those events.
 As a result, consideration needs to be given to the actual times that the campus is open to not only students and employees but also to the public.